 TJC is an open admissions college; however, enrollment in this program is limited.
 All prerequisite courses should be completed before selection for enrollment into the Respiratory Care program can be made.
 Please fill out the selective admissions application to apply for this program.

 Radiologic technology is a great profession if you love helping people while working with the latest medical imaging equipment.

 Diagnostic Medical SonographyRead More

 Diagnostic Medical Sonography

-As a vision care professional, you will be assisting others in one of life’s most precious…
+As an ophthalmic medical assistant, you will be assisting others in one of life’s most pre…

 This program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 Enrolled students completing the program are considered graduates of a CoARC accredited program.
 Visit www.coarc.com; 1248 Harwood Road Bedford, Texas 76021-4244 or call 817/283-2835 or 800/874-5615.
 The program’s outcomes data is located at http://www.coarc.com/47.html.

 For students in this program who may have a criminal background, please be advised that the background could keep you from being licensed by the State of Texas.
 If you have a question about your background and licensure, please speak with your faculty member or the department chair.
 You also have the right to request a criminal history evaluation letter from the applicable licensing agency.